As Fast As Possible

 In case you mostly play more graphically-oriented games and the latest AAA titles, where you hardly surpass 60FPS at decent settings, a 144Hz monitor is unnecessary.

 If you play a little bit of both, we suggest getting a 144Hz monitor as it will make competitive games a lot smoother while the more challenging games will run just as well at ~60FPS on a 144Hz monitor as they would on a 60Hz monitor.

-So, in the end, it all comes down to what type of video games you play and at what frame rate can your PC system drive those games.
+So, in the end, it all comes down to what type of video games you play and at what frame rate and resolution can your PC system drive those games.
 For the best results, we recommend getting a gaming monitor with a variable refresh rate technology.